hpr313/BaseballNews/README.md

     ScrapyNews.cs
     Form1.cs

 Part 2.
-Data communication.
+Data communication with ms-sql.
 The API scripts is written in

     BaseballNewsController.cs